“THE BEST OF 2017” SHOWCASES

 AT THE OHIO CRAFT MUSEUM

-(Columbus, OH)—Opening May 1 at the Ohio Craft Museum, “The Best of 2016” will showcase contemporary fine craft by 55 artists.
-Juror Kate Lydon, director of exhibitions at the Society for Contemporary Craft in Pittsburgh, selected nearly 75 works in clay, glass, metal, wood, fiber and mixed media.
-She selected the work from about 300 entries.
-Fourteen were selected for awards for excellence in the 33rd annual members competition, organized by Ohio Designer Craftsmen.
+(Columbus, OH)—Opening May 7 at the Ohio Craft Museum, “The Best of 2017” will showcase contemporary fine craft by 51 artists.
+Juror Bill Griffith, artist, educator and administrator at Arrowmont School of Arts and Crafts in Gatlinburg, Tennessee, selected 70 works in clay, glass, metal, wood, fiber and mixed media from over 200 entries.
+Thirteen were selected for awards of excellence in the 34th annual members competition, organized by Ohio Designer Craftsmen.

 The Ohio Craft Museum is located at 1665 West Fifth Avenue, Columbus, Ohio 43212.
 Hours: Monday–Friday, 10 a.m.–5 p.m.; Saturday–Sunday, 1–4 p.m.
 Admission and parking are free.
 Telephone (614) 486-4402, or see our website www.ohiocraft.org, for further information.
 The museum is owned and operated by Ohio Designer Craftsmen and receives ongoing funding from the Greater Columbus Arts Council, Ohio Arts Council and the Columbus Foundation.